What is Community-Engaged Learning (CEL)?

-Community-engaged learning (CEL) is a pedagogical approach that involves students, community partners, and instructors working together to analyze and solve community issues through experiential learning.
+Community-engaged learning (CEL) is a pedagogical approach that involves students, community partners, and instructors working together to analyze and address community-identified priorities through experiential learning.
 This high-impact educational practice:

 • Meets student learning objectives through course content, community engagement, and critical reflection

-• Generates and applies academic knowledge in community-based settings to address the needs of the community as identified through mutually beneficial collaboration with community partners
+• Generates and applies academic knowledge in community-based settings to address the priorities of the community as identified through mutually beneficial collaboration with community partners

-• Helps anchor CNU in the local community by providing meaningful connections between teaching, research, and service and the issues our community grapples with every day
+• It helps anchor CNU in the local community by providing meaningful connections between teaching, research, and service and our community’s assets and challenges.

-Community-engaged learning is a teaching and learning strategy that integrates meaningful community partnerships with instruction and critical reflection to enrich the student learning experience, teach civic and social responsibility, and strengthen communities.
+Community-engaged learning integrates meaningful community partnerships with instruction and critical reflection to enrich the student learning experience, teach civic and social responsibility, and strengthen communities.
+Community-engaged learning must be community-driven, mutually beneficial, and involve critical reflection.

 What are types of community-engaged learning?